Packing luggage when travelling takes a bit of practice but follow my ultimate guide below and I promise you’ll get it right.

 I was fortunate to not have brought a carry-on bag for myself when leaving Ontario because I sure needed one to come home.

-Luckily I was able to pick up a relatively decent backpack for $5.00 at Wal-mart which allowed me to fill it up and use as my carry on.
+Luckily I was able to pick up a relatively decent backpack for $5.00 at Wal-mart which allowed me to fill it up and use it as my carry-on.

 More planning on my part and leaving some stuff behind next time will ensure I won’t run into this issue again.